U.S. Dollar Index®, What It Is, and Its History

 Six Currencies Used in the U.S. Dollar Index

-The U.S. dollar index® is a measurement of the dollar's value according to a basket of six exchange rates.
-Over half of the value is the dollar's value measured against the euro.
-The other five currencies are the Japanese yen, the British pound, the Canadian dollar, the Swedish krona, and the Swiss franc.
+The U.S. dollar index® is a measurement of the dollar's value relative to a basket of six different foreign currencies, as measured by their exchange rates.
+Over half of the index's value is represented by the dollar's value measured against the euro.
+The other five currencies consist of the Japanese yen, the British pound, the Canadian dollar, the Swedish krona, and the Swiss franc.

-The dollar index is calculated by the following formula.
+The dollar index is calculated using the following formula of currency pairs:

 USDX = 50.14348112 × EURUSD -0.576 × USDJPY 0.136 × GBPUSD -0.119 × USDCAD 0.091 × USDSEK 0.042 × USDCHF 0.036

 In 1973, the Federal Reserve created the index to keep track of the dollar's value.
-It was right after President Nixon abandoned the gold standard that year.
-It allowed the value of the dollar to float freely in the world's foreign exchange markets.
-Before the creation of the dollar index, the dollar was fixed at $35/ounce of gold.
-It had been that way since the 1944 Bretton Woods Agreement.
+It was right after President Nixon abandoned the gold standard that year, which allowed the value of the dollar to float freely in the world's foreign exchange markets.
+Before the creation of the dollar index, the dollar was fixed at $35/ounce of gold and had been that way since the 1944 Bretton Woods Agreement.

 In 1985, the ICE Futures U.S. took over the management of the USDX.
 That's the year that futures trading on the USDX began.